BirrLink/developer-doc-BirrLink/docs/security/compliance.md

 - Updates on regulatory changes
 - Best practice sharing

-For specific compliance questions or to request compliance documentation, contact our compliance team at compliance@birrlink.com.
+For specific compliance questions or to request compliance documentation, contact our compliance team at compliance@birrlink.et.